 – What is the history of Electric Vehicles?

 – What is currently happening in the world of Electric Vehicles?

 – What is the future of Electric Vehicles?

 As well as these topics, Dr. Herron also discussed and debunked common myths about Electric Vehicles at the BBC.
 Increasing knowledge and understanding about Electric Vehicles to organisations like the BBC is crucial since, as Dr. Herron pointed out “they are a respected voice which people listen to: they need to know the actual facts about EV and not myths (of which there are many)”.
 Indeed, with the Electric Vehicle industry growing rapidly, and Ultra Low Emission Vehicles (ULEV’s) set to change the transport landscape in the coming years, now is certainly the time for large and respected organisations to take the wheel when it comes to encouraging ULEV uptake amongst individuals.

-The EEC is leading the drive towards ULEVs, by providing accredited training at universities across the UK, reporting the latest news, and providing learning resources to individuals in 149 countries worldwide.
+The REI is leading the drive towards ULEVs, by providing accredited training at universities across the UK, reporting the latest news, and providing learning resources to individuals in 149 countries worldwide.

 If you would like more information about the 2-day Electric Vehicles course, please visit the course page: